simeng-yang/Student-Database-Management-System/README.md

 There are 3 PHP files for adding a new student, fetching student data and logging into the database.
 The last PHP file makes the connection for the other files.

-Optimized for display on Chrome.
+Optimized for display on Google Chrome.